hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Extending `rejoin` native to accept `any-string!` is an interesting idea.
 But not, when you want speed imho:)

 [7:58:15](#RS1ebPXJbjEQw8smytJrgQ8v5_9yVISfuE4rq3ZZ17Q) <hiiamboris (NOT THIS ONE)>:
-That's why it's a macro Ì†ΩÌ∏â
+That's why it's a macro üòâ

 [8:01:20](#jz3TljMOjtk4yMnAB8ffBIoesIizRMOuYsMZ_coK2RE) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 What you will do, once Nenad reduces  the macro support?  ‚òù [September 6, 2022 7:40 PM](https://gitter.im/red/red?at=631785fb11a6a83d04a03f0b)

 [8:02:47](#Afnm5MaVl8wE4WX-As7IsvcIH_KwM2VVwrsza2IfcOQ) <hiiamboris (NOT THIS ONE)>:
-Will have to include and invoke preprocessor manually then Ì†ΩÌ∏â
+Will have to include and invoke preprocessor manually then üòâ

 [8:12:42](#RFCMo7oZlQf-daZ0z3hWp8nwatGGMwZaYxr3GpfDXUo) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 @hiiamboris Ren-C take on (im)mutability - https://forum.rebol.info/t/the-beta-one-mutability-manifesto/1062/3